microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/readme.md

 It is no secret that writing unit tests is hard, and even harder to write well.
 Writing unit tests also increases the development time for every feature.
 So why should we write them?

+Unit tests

-- Reduces costs by catching bugs earlier and preventing regressions
+- reduce costs by catching bugs earlier and preventing regressions
-- Increases developer confidence in changes
+- increase developer confidence in changes
-- Speeds up developer inner loop
+- speed up the developer inner loop
-- Documentation as code
+- act as documentation as code

 For more details, see all the [detailed descriptions of the points above](./why-unit-tests.md).